bfi-prog-notes/bfi-prog-notes.github.io/_posts/2022-07-22-kurt-vonnegut.md

-<![endif]-->

 When he was younger, enthralled by his novel _Slaughterhouse-Five_, Robert Weide wrote a letter to Kurt Vonnegut, proposing to make a documentary on the author.
 Surprisingly, Vonnegut agreed, and the two struck up a decades-long collaboration that grew into an enduring friendship.
 Filled with rare archival footage and interviews with family, colleagues and Vonnegut himself, Weide's portrait offers a deep, intimate look into the life and work of one of the giants of American literature.
 **bfi.org.uk**

 _Listen: Billy Pilgrim has come unstuck in time.
 Billy has gone to_ _sleep a senile widower and awakened on his wedding day.
 He_ _has walked through a door in 1955 and come out another one in 1941._ _He has gone back through that door to find himself in 1963._ _He has seen his birth and death many times, he says, and pays random visits to all the events in between._